andrey-zherikov/argparse/README.md

 // This mixin defines standard main function that parses command line and calls the provided function: mixin Main.parseCLIArgs!(Basic, (args)
 {
-    // 'args' has 'Baisc' type
+    // 'args' has 'Basic' type
     static assert(is(typeof(args) == Basic));

     // do whatever you need